What Does It Take to Get Richard Branson to Fund Your Startup? 20-Something Entrepreneur Scott Ferreira Knows

-Earlier this year, Case, fellow Priceline alumni Jay Walker and entrepreneur Tim Brier launched Upside, a business travel startup that seeks to trim employers’ travel costs by rewarding employees for flexibility around, say, where they stay or what time they fly.
-Business travelers can use the aggregator (via app or desktop) the same way they would sites like Priceline, but when if they opt for a less pricey airfare or hotel option when prompted, they’re rewarded with gift cards.
+Earlier this year, Case, fellow Priceline alumni Jay Walker, and entrepreneur Tim Brier launched Upside, a business travel startup that seeks to trim employers’ travel costs by rewarding employees for flexibility around, say, where they stay or what time they fly.
+Business travelers can use the aggregator (via app or desktop) the same way they would sites like Priceline, but if they opt for a less pricey airfare or hotel option when prompted, they’re rewarded with gift cards.

 “I think we have an opportunity to really reimagine how travel is purchased and make the entire process easier for everyone involved,” Case, Upside’s president, said in an interview following his remarks at last week’s 11th Annual Capital Markets Summit, which was hosted by the U.S. Chamber’s Center for Capital Markets Competitiveness in Washington.

 During our conversation, Case opened up about the emotional toll a failed startup took on him, the access-to-capital challenges that face companies are various stages of growth, and the most significant differences between running a startup today versus two decades ago, when Priceline entered the market.
 What follows is a transcript, lightly edited for length and clarity.

 Let’s rewind to years immediately following your departure from Priceline.
 What did you do next?